niamhmc99/DemonstratingSoftwareQualityCA/README.md

 ## Scrum Sprint Backlog and Task Estimation
 Sprint Backlog contains a list of tasks that a team targets to deliver during a sprint in order to reach the sprint needed to be completed within the sprint.
 Ideally, the Sprint Backlog items are taken directly from the product backlog.
 The Sprint Backlog identifies a set of tasks and to-do items for the developers to complete in the upcoming sprint.
 A sprint has generally a fixed time period of 2 weeks.
 The tasks in a sprint are identified before the initial sprint start date.
-The Sprint Backlog is a highly-visibible, real-time picture of the work that the development team plans to complete throughout the Sprint block.
+The Sprint Backlog is a highly-visible, real-time picture of the work that the development team plans to complete throughout the Sprint block.

 ### Sprint Backlog